An Awesome Poetic Comeback: Poem Number 60

 Translation by Dr Joshua Mostow

-This poem was composed by Ko-Shikibu no Naishi (小式部内侍, d.
-1025), daughter of Lady Izumi (poem 56), who was a handmaiden to Empress Shoshi like her mother.
-Sadly, she died at a young age, leaving her mother behind, and for such a talented poet, she has only a handful of poems in official anthologies.
+This poem was composed by Ko-Shikibu no Naishi (小式部内侍, 1000? – 1025), daughter of Lady Izumi (poem 56).
+She too was a handmaiden of Empress Shoshi like her mother.
+The “ko” in her name implies a “junior” lady-in-waiting (shikibu) compared to her mother.

 What will you do about the poems?
 Have you sent someone off to Tango [to ask your mother for help]?
 Hasn’t the messenger come back?
 My, you must be worried.